apache/paimon/docs/content/how-to/creating-catalogs.md

 # Creating Catalogs

-Table Store catalogs currently support two types of metastores:
+Paimon catalogs currently support two types of metastores:

 * `filesystem` metastore (default), which stores both metadata and table files in filesystems.
 * `hive` metastore, which additionally stores metadata in Hive metastore.
 Users can directly access the tables from Hive.